Graduate programs at the Mount carry a strong reputation of innovation, quality and academic excellence.

 Master of Arts: Initial Teacher Licensure Programs

-The TEAM-IEC program prepares adults to enter the teaching profession through an intense and exciting learning and apprentice format.
+The Early Childhood program prepares adults to enter the teaching profession through an intense and exciting learning and apprentice format.
 A combination of coursework and a nine-month apprenticeship within a K-3 classroom setting immerses the student in the teaching experience.
-The IEC is also offered in a part-time format.
+The EC is also offered in a part-time format.

 For students with a bachelor's degree who want to teach grades four through nine.
 Students are eligible for a Middle Childhood Education license after successfully completing the program.
 All licensure candidates must have specialized in two subject areas.
 You can choose from Language Arts, Science, Math or Social Studies.